belongtothenight/ACN_Code/hw1_traffic_pcap_parser/readme.md

 ## Time

-Original code run in jupyter notebook: ~400 minutes
+Original code run in jupyter notebook: ~400 minutes for pcap parsing not including any other processing

 ## Run